Magenic/MAQS/docs/MAQS_5.0.0/LazyElement.md

 chatWindow.SendSecretKeys("Password1");
 ```
 ### Submit
-Submits this element to the web server.
+This method submits the lazy element to the web server.
 #### Written as
 ```csharp
 this.ElementID.Submit()